mateo-patino/linear-utils/README.md

 > A (work-in-progress!) command-line calculator for linear algebra, written in C.

-`lin` is implements an expressive linear algebra language that accepts scalar values, inline matrix literals, arithmetic, matrix operations, and unary operations such as determinant, inverse, and row reduction, all in a command-line format.
+`lin` implements an expressive linear algebra language that accepts scalar values, inline matrix literals, arithmetic, matrix operations, and unary operations such as determinant, inverse, and row reduction, all in a command-line format.

 This is a highly modular project: user input moves through a lexer, parser, abstract syntax tree, semantic checker, evaluator, and a small linear algebra library.